castwide/react-gamefic/README.md

 The react-gamefic package includes several styles that can be imported into projects.
 To import the `terminal` style, for example:

-    import 'react-gamefic/styles/terminal'; // Import the built-in style first import './style.css';                   // Import your own style second to give your customizations priority
+    import 'react-gamefic/styles/terminal'; // Import the built-in style first import './style.css';                   // Import your own style second to add your customizations

 The following styles are available: